MSrikar7/Gmail-Spam-Detection/README.md

 # Spam Detection for Gmail

-An AI-based Mail Spam Detector for Gmail made using Naive Bayes Method and Intergated to Gmail using Google App Scripts (GAS) to classify the incoming mails as Spam or Ham Mail.
+An AI-based Mail Spam Detector for Gmail made using Naive Bayes Method and Intergated to Gmail using Google App Scripts (GAS) to classify the incoming mails as Spam or Ham mail.